 What does audiology in South Africa look like?

 South Africans span a wide range of economic and employment realities and audiology access here is equally varied.
 About 16% of the population has health insurance and can access private healthcare, but most people rely on public health services which suffer the effects of underfunding.
 We don’t yet have universal newborn hearing screening, although good progress is being made towards that goal.
 While rural locations struggle with resources, inspiring audiology work is being done, especially by more well-funded tertiary hospitals like the Red Cross Children’s Hospital, Tygerberg Hospital, and Baragwanath.
-There have also been great accomplishments in the field, like a surgery team from Pretoria University using the world’s first 3-D printed middle-ear bones to enable hearing, the development of the KudoWave to conduct accurate hearing tests without a sound booth, and the HearX group’s app for hearing screening—which includes Ida tools!
+There have also been great accomplishments in the field, like a surgery team from Pretoria University using the world’s first 3-D printed middle-ear bones to enable hearing and the development of the KudoWave to conduct accurate hearing tests without a sound booth.
 There are also two strong and dedicated professional organizations in South Africa—SAAA and SASLHA—that continue to move the profession forward.

 Is person-centered care integrated into healthcare there?

 In South Africa, person-centered care is endorsed by both the Constitution and a 1997 document called the Batho Pele White Paper.
 Batho Pele, roughly translated from the Sotho language, means “people first” and contains a set of eight principles which are closely aligned to person-centered principles.
 However, the unfortunate reality is that person-centered care is not yet part of routine clinical practice.
 This is not unique to SA, but something we see and hear from most countries around the world.

 How do the universities prepare audiology students for their career?
 Is PCC part of the curricula?